paweljass/geoapp/README.md

 # Geolocation API

-SQLite for simplicity (use Postgres on production)
+SQLite for simplicity (use Postgres on production).
+You can delete one from repo and it will make new one.

 ## Description